 - Families with children could qualify for the earned income tax credit and the additional child tax credit, providing direct financial support even if no tax was owed.

-- Retirees who received Social Security benefits and a modest interest income needed to check whether they were required to file, since part of those benefits could be taxable.
+- Retirees who received Social Security benefits and modest interest income needed to check whether they were required to file, since part of those benefits could be taxable.

 - Married couples with one income earner could sometimes benefit from filing to claim refundable credits.